 Symptoms of Menopause

 What causes hot flashes is unknown.
 But it may involve a resetting of the brain's thermostat (the hypothalamus), which controls body temperature.
 As a result, very small increases in temperature can make women feel hot.
 Hot flashes may be related to fluctuations in hormone levels.
-There is no convincing evidence that alcoholic beverages trigger hot flashes.

 During a hot flash, blood vessels near the skin surface widen (dilate).
 As a result, blood flow increases, causing the skin, especially on the head and neck, to become red and warm (flushed).
 Women feel warm or hot, and perspiration may be profuse.
 Hot flashes are sometimes called hot flushes because the face can become red.